WDFW seeking bear that has evaded capture in Squak Mountain area

-WDFW said it has allocated significant time and resources to trapping the bear, including efforts by four WDFW employees and the deployment of four culvert traps earlier this month.
-Last week, WDFW said the culvert traps were removed while the group assesses next steps.
+The WDFW said it has allocated significant time and resources to trapping the bear, including efforts by four WDFW employees and the deployment of four culvert traps earlier this month.
+Last week, the WDFW said the culvert traps were removed while the group assesses the next steps.

 The organization said the bear has been highly mobile, navigating between suburban areas, backyards and private properties, getting into "improperly stored garbage" in the process.

-Although the collar remains on the bear, WDFW is confident the animal is not being strangled by the device and expect it to fall off as designed.
+Although the collar remains on the bear, the WDFW is confident the animal is not being strangled by the device and expects it to fall off as designed.

 Reports indicate the bear might also be in the Cougar Mountain area, which is just northwest of Squak Mountain.

-Note: Editor's note: The above video aired on April 1 and is related to a pair of bears seen in the Redmond area.